 Everyone has their special recipe, or decorating method, for their Easter Bread.

 Here are some of the posts I already prepared previously for your reading pleasure, as well as my favorite Paska recipe.

 Here is my favorite recipe for Ukrainian Easter Bread – Paska.
 This link will take you to the recipe and technique of decorating Paska.

 So, you have the Paska recipe, all ready to bake, but not sure about the pans to use for this project.

 No worries.
 This post will show you several different types of bakeware suitable for Paska baking.
 Click on the link and you will see a larger selection of bakeware.

 OK.
-Now you ask – How to you get this Paska ready for blessing?
+Now you ask – How do you get this Paska ready for a blessing?

-Very easy…I have a post which tells you all about the Ukrainian Traditional Foods you need to include in your basket to be blessed, and then consumed at your Easter Brunch.
-Here again click on the highlighted link to read all about it.
+Very easy…I have a post that tells you all about the Ukrainian Traditional Foods you need to include in your basket to be blessed and then consumed at your Easter Brunch.
+Here again, click on the highlighted link to read all about it.

 So, your Paska is ready, but you want some of those gorgeous Ukrainian Easter Eggs in your basket.
 No problem.